mwgeurts/systematic_error/README.md

 * kernel.img
 * fat.img

-When using the Gamma metric, if the Parallel Computing Toolbox is enabled, `CalcGamma()` will attempt to compute the three-dimensional computation using a compatible CUDA device.
+When using the 3D [gamma analysis](http://www.ncbi.nlm.nih.gov/pubmed/9608475) metric, if the Parallel Computing Toolbox is enabled, `CalcGamma()` will attempt to compute the three-dimensional computation using a compatible CUDA device.
 To test whether the local system has a GPU compatible device installed, run `gpuDevice(1)` in MATLAB.
 All GPU calls in this application are executed in a try-catch statement, and automatically revert to an equivalent (albeit longer) CPU based computation if not available or if the available memory is insufficient.

 ## Compatibility and Requirements